AutoSail-MDH/autosail/micro-ROS/Sensors/vessel_orientation/README.md

 The version of ROS2 is Foxy desktop on Ubuntu 20.04.
 The node publishes to the topic `/position/IMU`

+# Hardware connection
+The connections from the MPU to ESP32 is:

+VIN - 3v3.
+GND - GND.
+SCL - 22.
+SDA 21.

 ## Prerequsities
 This application assumes the user has Docker and either ESP-IDF version v4.1, v4.2 or v4.3.